mgravell/pigrostat/README.md

 mostly for the single enclosed, heavy duty cable, which seems like a better choice for my scenario.

-I originally planned on using a Pi 4 Model B (upgrading to Pi 5 when available), but on a whim (and because it was the start of December), I also picked up the [Pi Pico H advent calendar](https://thepihut.com/products/maker-advent-calendar-includes-raspberry-pi-pico-h), which includes a Pi Pico H and a range of additional bits - breadboard, wires, buttons, sensors, lights, a basic display, etc. I got this working with the SHT30 very quickly, reading and displaying the humidity and temperature, so now all we need is to control the power!
+I originally planned on using a Pi 4 Model B (upgrading to Pi 5 when available), but on a whim (and because it was the start of December), I also picked up the [Pi Pico H advent calendar](https://thepihut.com/products/maker-advent-calendar-includes-raspberry-pi-pico-h) for £40 (the
+Pi Pico itself is an astonishing £3.90 or £4.80 for the H variant, i.e. with headers (pins) attached), which includes a Pi Pico H and a range of additional bits - breadboard, wires, buttons, sensors, lights, a basic display, etc. I got this working with the SHT30 very quickly, reading and displaying the humidity and temperature, so now all we need is to control the power!